Maasir-i-Alamgiri: Content

 The Ma'asir is a Persian-language history of emperor Aurangzeb's rule.
-It is has two parts.
+It has two parts.
 The first part, by Musta'id Khan's own characterisation, is an abridgment of the ten-year official chronicle Alamgirnamah.
 Alvi notes that this section also seems to use content from the Mirat-ul-Alam.
 The second part covers the last forty regnal years and is based mainly on Musta'id Khan's own experiences as well as his first-hand questioning of other eyewitnesses.
 It also makes use of various official documents sourced from the Mughal archives, such as imperial decrees and royal correspondence.
 Like other contemporary histories, the Ma'asir portrays Aurangzeb as a champion of Islam.
 Unlike some contemporary histories and the official chronicles of previous emperors, the Ma'asir does not use a panegyric or floral tone, and instead uses plain language.
 According to Kulke, the Ma'asir also gives suggestions for an improved political administration targeted at Aurangzeb's successor Shah Alam I. In the view of historian Audrey Truschke, the historical accuracy of the Ma'asir is impacted by the fact that it uses several hearsay accounts and relies on the author's recollection of past events.